 Planning ahead is crucial to a safe trip.
 In addition to one or more of the following guidebooks, we highly recommend consulting the park's main website frequently for important safety updates.
-Remember that there is no longer any first-come, first-served camping; see the park website for information on how to reserve a campsite before you arrive.

 The restaurant at the Chisos Mountains Lodge is open normal hours most days, including breakfast service, although there may be closures on short notice due to building repair needs.
 Call or stop by the Chisos Mountains Lodge offices to find out plans for the days of your visit.

 Bringing a trailer or RV?
 It's best to go to your RV park first to leave your RV, and drive into the park in your tow vehicle.
 You're unlikely to find a parking spot large enough for an RV.
 The only place in the park where you might be given permission to leave a trailer is the Rio Grande Village visitor center at the far east end.